Where are 6 month LPN Programs in Ct?

 3. Botox injections

-Botox is a unique protein injected into the face to maintain a youthful look by slowing down skin wrinkling.
-RNs in Connecticut can legally inject botox into patients.
-The nurse has to enroll in a state-approved botox course and then strictly practice in a licensed medical spa.
+Botox is a protein injected into the face to maintain a youthful look by slowing skin wrinkling.
+RNs in Connecticut can legally inject Botox into patients.
+The nurse must enroll in a state-approved botox course and strictly practice in a licensed medical spa.
 However, the law limits RNs from owning medical spas.

-LPNs who have a passion for cosmetic health can work in medical spas under an RN’s supervision.
+LPNs with a passion for cosmetic health can work in medical spas, however, under the supervision of an RN.
 LPNs in medical spas gather patient information, book appointments, and bandage wounds.

 4. Suturing wounds